 MD Anderson was one of the first three comprehensive cancer centers established by the National Cancer Institute (NCI).
 These are research and treatment facilities funded by the NCI and completely dedicated to cancer.
 MD Anderson is devoted to cancer research, treatment, prevention, and education.
 For nine out of the last ten years it has been listed as one of the best cancer hospitals in the country.

 MD Anderson has treated more than 1.2 million patients since 1944, and treated 135,000 patients in 2016.
-The center subsidized nearly $300 million in care for underinsured or completely uninsured patients.
-The center also enrolled more than 7,500 patients in clinical trials in 2016 where they were able to access cutting edge treatments not yet approved for the general public.
+The center subsidized nearly $300 million in care for underinsured or uninsured patients.
+The center also enrolled more than 7,500 patients in clinical trials in 2016 where they were able to access cutting edge treatments not yet approved for use.

-The MD Anderson Cancer Center was established in 1941 and was made a part of the University of Texas system.
+The MD Anderson Cancer Center was established in 1941 as part of the University of Texas system.
 The facility is also affiliated with Baylor College of Medicine.
-The name MD Anderson is for Monroe Dunaway Anderson, one of the largest cotton producers and traders in the world at one time.
+MD or Monroe Dunaway Anderson was one of the largest cotton producers and traders in the world at one time.
 Anderson used $300,000 to establish the MD Anderson Foundation in 1936 to avoid the estate tax and to contribute to charitable investments.

 When Anderson died in 1939, the Foundation carried on, growing to more than $19 million.
 The trustees of the foundation had gotten no word from Anderson as to how to spend the money, but they decided on health care.
 After the 1941 authorization to establish a cancer center at the University of Texas, the trustees decided to give some of the money from the foundation to help get it started.
 The caveat was that it needed to be located in Houston and named for MD Anderson.